MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 Excluding certain locations from scanning can shorten the scan time.
 There are two types of exclusions: process exclusions and file/folder exclusions.
 Only file/folder exclusions apply to full scan.
 Scan exclusions should be carefully developed to reduce scan time while minimizing risk.

-- Do not exclude compressed files if disallowed by your compliance requirements.
+- Don't exclude compressed files if disallowed by your compliance requirements.

-- Do not exclude the User Profile temp folder or the System temp folder, commonly used by malware:
+- Don't exclude the User Profile temp folder or the System temp folder, commonly used by malware:

    - `C:\Users<UserProfileName>\AppData\Local\Temp\`
    - `C:\Users<UserProfileName>\AppData\LocalLow\Temp\`